Research

 Tracking environmental costs of research

 We are conscious of the fact that our research incurs environmental costs.
 In the lab, we are now actively exploring ways of tracking, minimizing, and mitigating the environmental costs of our research.
-To try and focus this effort, all PhD students in the lab are encouraged to create a Sustainability Appendix to their PhD thesis.
+To try and focus this effort, all PhD students in the lab are encouraged to create a Carbon Appendix to their PhD thesis.
 These appendices will attempt to estimate the environmental costs of specific research activities undertaken during the PhD, and outline what was done to minimize and/or mitigate the environmental impact of the work.
 Our hope is that thesis by thesis, we will learn how to do science more sustainably.